 This is huge.
 Now even the best KM systems require the workforce themselves to daily curate and capture any new content found to be useful and add their commentary and “knowledge” to it to maintain content utility.
 LMSs, LXPs and micro learning systems suffer from the same effects if the content they serve up is not maintained.
 All require a good degree of direct workforce, SME (subject matter expert) and content author engagement to be useful.
 Any changes made reflected as well as manually getting buy-in and determining the expertise of all those involved with the content production.
 It’s a busy process but we have seen how it will change.

 Newer systems are emerging that are focused on making all content viewed highly trackable.
 Not just the first time it's viewed but every time.
 Like SCORM or xAPI on steroids.
 Exponentially more data regarding content usage can also be gathered.
 For example, by measuring every time content is viewed, by whom and correlating who the learner is along with their peers we’ve found a hands off approach is possible for entirely automating the determination of content usefulness, freshness and utility for any given employee.
 Content will be automatically cataloged, tagged and understood using AI / NLP (Natural Language Processing) approaches.
 This removes the need for people to catalog or curate any content used in the workplace.
-See our previous blog: Feathercap now has AI driven search and curation for more on how we do this now.
+Further, by measuring user response to the answer provided and accompanying content, metrics along with mapping the exact job profile of the user, highly accurate answers can be provided.
+This removes the need of so many previous KM systems to go through weeks of manual tuning.
+In effect, these newer systems like Feathercap can self-tune.

 2. Improved search.